YessionCC/SimplePhysicsEngine/README.md

 # SimplePhysicsEngine
-This physics engine was simply implemented based on linear elasticity.
+This physics engine developed by VS2017 was simply implemented based on linear elasticity.
 Rect collider and circular collider have beeen implemented so far.

 ## There some problems: